ahmedkhan69/Cricket-Data-Analytics-Project-Using-Web-Scraping-Python-Pandas-and-Power-BI/README.md

 # Project Overview

-In this project, I have worked on analyzing data from the T20 World Cup 2022 to generate insights and create a data-driven analysis of the best 11 players.
+This project focuses on leveraging data science techniques to analyze and generate insights from the T20 World Cup 2022.
+By applying a combination of web scraping, data cleaning, statistical analysis, and data visualization, the project aims to identify the best 11 players from the tournament, providing data-driven insights for team selection.
+The project combines both technical and analytical skills using Python (with pandas for data cleaning and transformation) and Power BI for visualizing the insights.

 # The project covers the following key steps: